The Healing Power of Music

 Chinese medicine references the unity of body and mind.
 Music can make people happy, and happiness will touch the heart.
 The heart dominates the blood vessels, and the qi and blood are cleared accordingly.
 Fresh qi, blood, and energy flow to the lesion to remove harmful substances and enhance healing.

-In the mid-19th century, Florence Nightingale was aware that music helped wounded soldiers in the West.
-Before World War II, reports of music for therapy in hospitals and other institutions had increased significantly; after World War II, this was further recognized by the medical community.
+In the mid-19th century, Florence Nightingale knew music helped wounded soldiers in the West.
+Before World War II, reports of music for therapy in hospitals and other institutions had increased significantly; after World War II, the medical community further recognized this.

-A New York Times article in 1950 wrote: “Although the development of music therapy is in its infancy, it has shown undoubted value.
+A 1950 New York Times article wrote: “Although the development of music therapy is in its infancy, it has shown undoubted value.
 Some intractable illnesses in the wounded soldiers failed with other treatments in the hospital, but were improved and even cured by music therapy.”

 Bearded old man playing music on a lusheng.